aeternity/protocol/node/api/channels_api_usage.md

 broadcasted only between parties in the channel.
 The state is a full state tree that holds all the latest accounts, contracts and contract calls.
 A state is considered to be valid only if both parties have agreed upon it.
-Agreement it proven with signing a message that contains the channel id, round and root of the state tree (state_hash).
+Agreement it proven with authenticating a message that contains the channel id, round and root of the state tree (state_hash).
 States are ordered by their round - the greater the round, the newer the state.
 The latest channel state is the last valid state, having the greatest round.
 At any time the latest state can be used for unilaterally closing the channel.